OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 ---
-title: Authorize external services in your Office Add-in
+title: Authorization with Google, Facebook, and other identity providers
-description: 'Getting authorization to non-Microsoft data sources such as Google, Facebook, LinkedIn, SalesForce, and GitHub using OAuth 2.0, the Authorization Code and Implicit flows.' ms.date: 07/08/2021 ms.localizationpriority: medium
+description: 'Getting authorization to non-Microsoft data sources such as Google, Facebook, LinkedIn, SalesForce, and GitHub using OAuth 2.0, the Authorization Code and Implicit flows.' ms.date: 10/22/2021 ms.localizationpriority: medium
 ---

-# Authorize external services in your Office Add-in
+# Authorization with Google, Facebook, and other identity providers

-Popular online services, including Microsoft 365, Google, Facebook, LinkedIn, SalesForce, and GitHub, let developers give users access to their accounts in other applications.
-This gives you the ability to include these services in your Office Add-in.
+Popular online services, such as Google, Facebook, LinkedIn, SalesForce, and GitHub, have identity providers that developers can use to give users access to their accounts in other applications.
+You can use these identity providers in your Office Add-in.

 The industry standard framework for enabling web application access to an online service is **OAuth 2.0**.
 In most situations, you don't need to know the details of how the framework works to use it in your add-in.
 Many libraries are available that simplify the details for you.